 Youth in Europe ready to “Take the lead for Nature”

-An increasing number of young people (aged 13-17) involved in Junior Ranger programmes turn youth (18+) and are keen, motivated and passionate about their Protected Areas and want to stay involved.
-“We want to be heard” was the clear message from youth to Protected Areas managers at the EUROPARC Youth Conference 2013.
+An increasing number of Junior Rangers (aged 13-17) are turn 18 years old and are keen, motivated and passionate about their Protected Areas and want to stay involved.
+“We want to be heard” was the clear message from youth to Protected Areas managers at the EUROPARC Youth Conference in 2013.
 Through contacts with Protected Areas, Rangers and youth, the need for an innovative programme to involve youth in Protected Areas became evident.
 This is how the Youth+ Programme was born!

-The programme should offer young people the opportunity to:
+The programme offers young people the opportunity to:

 - Keep learning about nature conservation in Europe

 - Develop leadership skills and play an active role in supporting the work of the PA in the JR programme

 - Develop advocacy skills and contribute youth perspective to governance and management of Protected Areas